LootSafe/LootSafe.contracts/README.md

 <img src="http://icons.iconarchive.com/icons/aha-soft/large-home/512/Retail-shop-icon.png" data-canonical-src="http://icons.iconarchive.com/icons/aha-soft/large-home/512/Retail-shop-icon.png" width="60" align="right" />

-## Trading
+## Auction House

 Trading is built into the platform and an on chain "auction house" style method of trading can be created, and exchanges will happen fast and cheaply, no need to deal with traditional exchanges.
 Simply place the item you'd like to trade into the auction house, specify how many of that item you're looking to trade, and what item(s) you'd like for it!
 Then another player that owns the item you want can fulfill this trade.
+Secure trading costs a very small amount of Core Token to decentivise listing trades and then trading the item elsewhere thus potentially wasting another users gas.